-When there are racially charged public demonstrations, there are methods for law enforcement to be engaged and to ensure that the protests proceed peacefully, without violence.
+When there are racially charged public demonstrations, there are ways for law enforcement to be involved and to ensure that the protests proceed peacefully, without violence.
 The cities of Charlottesville and Baltimore are lessons in how not to do it.
 Let’s start with Charlottesville.
 The message from the top was this:

 Chief Thomas’s response to the increasing violence on Market Street was disappointingly passive.
 Captain Lewis and Chief Thomas’ personal assistant Emily Lantz both told us that upon the first signs of open violence on Market Street, Chief Thomas said “let them fight, it will make it easier to declare an unlawful assembly.”